ArdentLabs/bootcamp-fall-2017/week2/README.md

 ```

 A `const` variable should be your choice if you wish to never change the value
-you store inside of it.
+you store inside of it. **We encourage the use of `const` variables wherever
+it is possible to do so**.
 Example:
 ```
 Ardents-iMac:~ ardentlabs$ node
 > const cannotChangeThis = 'I want a pony!'